 We are on our quest to learn python programming and this brings us to one of the most fundamental topics.
 Variables are everywhere, every programming language has variables at its core.
-We will learn about variables and also see some basic operation and applications of variables in python.
+We will learn about variables and also see some basic operations and applications of variables in python.

 Variables are elements that store program data.
 This program data has its scope limited to the life cycle of the program.
 For example, let us say we are writing a program that asks for a user’s age as input.
 We will have to create a variable named age and store some value in it.
 This variable age can be used in the program by various functions.
 But once the program is terminated, Boom – Your variable is lost, you will have to ask for that age again.